 The IRS will consider any other reason that shows you used ordinary business care and prudence to follow the tax laws but were unable to do so.
 These cases usually involve some events that were out of your control, whether due to someone else’s fault or an accident.

 Another important consideration is how you acted once you regained control of the situation.
-For example, if you were temporarily incapacitated at missed a filing deadline, did you try to fix the problem once you regained capacity?
+For example, if you were temporarily incapacitated and missed a filing deadline, did you try to fix the problem once you regained capacity?
 If you couldn’t locate your records, was there a way for you to obtain copies?
 The IRS will expect you to mitigate the impact of unfortunate events whenever possible.

 You can’t simply state that you didn’t have the money to pay a tax bill.
 However, if the reason you were short on funds qualifies as a reasonable cause, you may have a case for seeking penalty abatement.